jduanen/LdgDisplay/README.md

   - Select pre-defined pattern of wires with selector switch
     * Abort pattern and go on to the new one if the selector value changes
   - Set speed with pot and base value given in the pattern defininions
+  - Pattern: a set of enabled channels/wires
+  - Sequence: list of Patterns with defined delays between them

+## TODO

+* Create a little language for defining sequences of patterns
+* Write a graphical simulator to visualize patterns